 This works because the length sits below her jawline to give the illusion of a longer face.
 Plus, Michelle Williams’s deep side-parting is super slimming.

 The ultimate red carpet hairstyle, this is perfect for rounder faces.
 The slight quiff at the front of Chrissy Teigen’s look has flipped the heightening idea by boosting length at the front rather than the back, but it still works.
-Try one of Julie Hewett’s Lipstick Noir collection for a similar pout to finish this glamourous look off.
+Try one of Pat McGrath's LuxeTrance Lipstick's ($38) for a similar pout to finish this glamorous look off.

 Updos are another tricky area for anyone with a round face, but you can totally rock this look.
 Try a low messy bun with, and this is key, a few tendrils left around the face to soften.
 Just make sure to opt for a side-parting like Emma Stone.